 Tables

 A table is a two-dimensional matrix that describes a relationship in the database system.
 A table is identified uniquely by one or several fields.
 It is recommended that all tables be defined as transparent tables.
-Small static tables may be defined as static tables.
 Tables are maintained via transaction SM31.